 TrustPilot is an online review community, in which consumers share their experiences with services and products.
 Apart from the fact that getting real-life feedback from people who've used a product can be very helpful when choosing between companies, TrustPilot also provides a score, which gives a measure of average overall satisfaction.

 Customer Questions & Answers

-If you are already receiving long-term care or have poor health, you may not qualify for insurance.
-Therefore, like with other types of insurance, you will want to get it before you need it.
-Though there are some exceptions.
-For example, if you are covered by a group policy, a medical screening may not be necessary to receive coverage.
+If you're already receiving long term care or have poor health, you may not qualify for insurance.
+Therefore, as with other types of insurance, you will want to buy it before you need it.
+There are some exceptions to this general rule, however.
+For example, if you're covered by a group policy, a medical screening may not be necessary to receive coverage.